BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/wip.md

 Usually, Speaker 0 is the character you're speaking to in a conversation, and Speaker 1 is usually the player character.
 These Speaker ID numbers will be listed as the MapKey value above the UUID for the character.

-There might be more than these two speakers, though!
+There might be more than these two speakers!
 If other characters have speaking lines in the dialogue, they'll  be given Speaker IDs in this section.

 These are the UUIDs you'll want to update.
 Select the UUID of Speaker 0, and search for it in your cloned effect components.
 This UUID should be listed as the Actor for many of the components you cloned.